colinfitzgerald328/strava-activity-summarizer/README.md

 How this works:

-1) A flask server listens for new activities
+1) A flask server, subscribed to webhooks, receives a request when a new activity is uploaded
 2) When a new activity is detected, the server gets the ID and requests the activity data
 3) A couple of utility functions parse this information into a cleaned activity summary
 4) The server sends a put request to update the activity with the ID's description